Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 You would think it would be fake with what Scaramucci has said about Trump in the past.
 Someone must not have shown Trump videos of what he's said about him.
 Trump isn't usually one to let go of past insults.

 Scaramucci has called Trump a "big mouth", "anti-American", and a "hack."
 "You’re an inherited money dude from Queens County."
 That Trump should be "president of" "the Queens County Bullies Association."
-He said Trump should "cut it out now and stop all this crazy rhetoric spinning everybody
+He said Trump should "cut it out now and stop all this crazy rhetoric spinning everybody’s heads around.”

 SNL...
 (Score:5, Funny)